DNA Cycler Case Study

-They provide a thermally controlled environment for the samples that is necessary during the temperature cycling.
-Because the process relies heavily on precise temperature control,it is vital that the equipment have proper thermal management.
+Thermal Cyclers provide a thermally controlled environment for DNA samples that are necessary during temperature cycling.
+Because the process relies heavily on precise temperature control,it is vital that this equipment has proper thermal management.

 In order to perform with peak accuracy, uniformity, and speed, the thermal optimization of the product needed to be designed with a heat sink configuration that maintained less than +/-0.5°C variation in temperatures from sample to sample.

 Aavid also needed to determine the feasibility of removing edge heaters from the sample block by recommending an appropriate insulation scheme and thermal interface materials.

 The Aavid Solution